IoUCert: Robustness Verification for Anchor-based Object Detectors: Proof of Theorem

 \begin{enumerate} \item \textbf{Case $z_0<g_0$ and $z_2= K + z_0 < g_2$}:

 There are no candidate points to add.

 \item \textbf{Case $z_0<g_0$ and $z_2= K + z_0 > g_2$}:

-Similar to what happens in Cases a) and c) of the other family of borders, having the gradient always being $0$ means that we can move along the border and keep the IoU value the same until we reach one of the other candidate points.
+Similar to what happens in Cases a) and c) of the other family of borders, having the gradient be identically $0$ means that we can move along the border while keeping the IoU value constant until we reach one of the other candidate points.
+Hence, this case introduces no new candidate points.

 \item \textbf{Case $z_0>g_0$ and $z_2= K + z_0 > g_2$}

 The gradient is never $0$.

 \item \textbf{Case $z_0>g_0$ and $z_2= K + z_0 < g_2$}